bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 ### Searching and Filtering

+Used to locate files, search inside files, and match patterns using wildcards.

 * 'find'   - Search for files and directories.
 * 'grep'   - Search for text inside files.
 * '*'  -  Wildcard used to match multiple files.